RetroPie/RetroPie-Docs/docs/Does-Super-Mario-All-Stars-work?.md

+The ROM does work with PocketSnes (RetroArch) only.

 From http://blog.petrockblock.com/2012/07/22/retropie-setup-an-initialization-script-for-retroarch-on-the-raspberry-pi/#comment-818063235:

 > I found out that after the selection of a game, the control goes over to the second controller!
 This seems to be somehow a speciality of the All-Stars ROM.
 But at least, it is playable :-)